JustDanMan/DriftMindWeb/README.md

 - **Error Handling**: Comprehensive error handling with user-friendly messages
 - **Performance**: Optimized for large document collections and frequent chat usage

+## 🐳 Container Images: Release and Weekly Security Rebuilds

+DriftMind publishes Docker images to the GitHub Container Registry (GHCR) with two complementary workflows:

+- On every GitHub Release, an image is built from that exact tag and pushed with:
+  - The semantic version tag (for example: `v0.0.24-alpha`)
+  - The `latest` tag

+- Once per week (every Monday at 02:00 UTC), a "security rebuild" is triggered that builds from the latest release commit to pick up security updates in base images.
+It pushes:
+  - `latest`
+  - `secbuild-YYYYMMDDHHMM` (UTC timestamp)

+This ensures that even if no new release is available, the container gets rebuilt regularly to incorporate upstream security fixes.

+### Manual Secbuild

+A manual run of the weekly security rebuild is possible (e.g., for critical vulnerabilities).
+Maintainers will trigger it as needed.

 ## 🔧 Installation & Setup

 ### Prerequisites